xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 ### What I understood

-A file transfer succeeding is different from executing the file successfully.
-I needed the system shell to use commands such as `chmod`, and the LinPEAS banner provided visible evidence that the script had started.
+I now understood the difference between getting a file onto the machine and actually running it.
+Once I entered a system shell, I could use `chmod`, execute the script, and see the LinPEAS banner appear.

 ---

-## 6. Reviewing the First LinPEAS Output
+## 6. Exploring the First LinPEAS Results

-I reviewed part of the long output, including its scheduled-task section.
-LinPEAS highlighted cron paths and showed scripts under the hourly, daily, weekly and monthly directories.
-It labelled several cron directories as writable.
+The first LinPEAS run gave me plenty to look at.
+I spent time on the scheduled-task section, where it highlighted cron paths, showed the hourly/daily/weekly/monthly jobs, and marked several cron directories as writable.

-I did **not** independently demonstrate that a low-privilege user could modify an executable cron job or have it executed as root.
-The screenshot is a **permission-check lead** that would need validation in the relevant user context.
+That caught my attention as something to investigate further, especially in a lower-privileged account.
+The output told me where to look; I had not yet tried changing a job or observing it run.

 ![Figure 6: LinPEAS checks of cron directories and scheduled-task entries.](images/06-first-linpeas-cron-permission-flags.png)